BlueBrain/BluePyEModel/README.md

 The Blue Brain Python E-Model Building Library (BluePyEModel) is a Python package facilitating the configuration and execution of E-Model building tasks.
 It covers tasks such as feature extraction, model optimisation, validation, model management and AIS synthesis.
 As such, it builds on top of BluePyEfe, BluePyOpt and BluePyMM.

+## Installation

+If you want to use BluePyEModel, you can either load the bluepyemodel module, or install BluePyEModel in a virtual environment.

+For loading the module, type the following lines in your command line interface:

+    module load unstable
+    module load py-bluepyemodel

+For installing BluePyEModel in a virtual environment, you first have to have cmake and GCC installed (the same your python has been compiled with), as some BluePyEModel dependencies need them.
+You can easily load the cmake and gcc modules using the following lines:

+    module load unstable
+    module load gcc/9.3.0 cmake

+And replace 9.3.0 by the gcc version your python has been compiled with.
+You might have to load archived modules if gcc < 9.3.0 is needed.

+Then, you can install BluePyEModel with the following line:

+    pip install -i https://bbpteam.epfl.ch/repository/devpi/simple/ bluepyemodel[all]

+If you want all the dependencies to be available.
+You can also select the dependencies you want by putting them into the brackets instead of 'all' (If you want multiple dependencies, you have to separate them by commas).
+The available dependencies are:

+- luigi
+- nexus
+- generalisation
+- cma
+- all

 ## To get started with the E-Model building pipeline

 This section will talk specificly about the E-Model building pipeline which for now encapsulate feature extraction, optimisation and model analysis.
 For model management and AIS synthesis, documentation is not available yet.